90-Pricing Against a High-End Product

 Apple introduced its Mac-Book Air laptop early in 2008.
 This was an ultra-thin machine that appealed to customers who wanted light weight and high style in their personal computer.

 Somewhat later in the year, Hewlett Packard introduced its high end Voodoo Envy laptop.
-This is an example of a Standard Leader company introducing a Performance Leader product in competition with a Performance Leader company.
-(See the Symptom and Implication, “Customers are taking on more suppliers because shortages have appeared” on StrategyStreet.com.)
+This is an example of a Standard Leader company introducing a Performance Leader product in competition with a Performance Leader company (Apple).
+(See the Symptom and Implication, “Price points are growing at different rates” on StrategyStreet.com.)
 This happens in most industries.
 Recently, Dell has announced its Adamo high-end personal computer.
 Dell claims the Adamo is the thinnest and the most stylish in the market.
 These three Performance Leader computers sell strictly on style.
 Their technical specs are not much different from other laptops, or from one another.

 There is something interesting, though, in the way the computer industry Standard Leaders have priced their products against the Apple computer.
 The Apple Mac-Book Air sells for about $1800; Hewlett Packard’s Voodoo Envy sells for $1900; and Dell’s Adamo sells for $2000.
-The Standard Leader products carry prices above the price of the Mac-Book Air, the leading Performance Leader product.
+The Standard Leader high end products (Performance Leader products) carry prices above the price of the Mac-Book Air, the leading Performance Leader product.

 This is an unusual approach to pricing.
 The Standard Leaders would like to take market share from Apple but they have given up one of their most powerful advantages, their low costs due to Economies of Scale and, potentially, lower prices.
 (See the Symptom and Implication, “The larger companies are squeezing out the smaller” on StrategyStreet.com.)
 A more robust approach is for the Standard Leader to use its superior economies of scale and distribution power to introduce a product somewhat below the price of the Performance Leader product.
 This enables the Standard Leader to introduce a product that will take share from the Performance Leader, slowing its growth and reducing its margins.
 Consider these examples of that pricing strategy.